apple/foundationdb/documentation/sphinx/source/backups.rst

 An example blob store Backup URL would be ``blobstore://myKey:mySecret@something.domain.com:80/dec_1_2017_0400?bucket=backups``.

-Blob store Backup URLs can have optional parameters at the end which set various limits on interactions with the blob store.
-All values must be positive decimal integers.
-The default values are not very restrictive.
+Blob store Backup URLs can have optional parameters at the end which set various limits or options used when communicating with the store.
+All values must be positive decimal integers unless otherwise specified.
+The speed related default values are not very restrictive.
 The most likely parameter a user would want to change is ``max_send_bytes_per_second`` (or ``sbps`` for short) which determines the upload speed to the blob service.

 Here is a complete list of valid parameters: